guettli/frow--fragments-over-the-wire/README.md

 # Conclusion

-I guess I will use htmx.
+I settled on htmx.
 I developed a prototype with it, and it is straight forward, well-documented and has a healthy community.

 # Related